 Foreign Exchange Valuation

 Two new functions added to SAP S/4HANA Finance 1610 are the inception posting and simulation ledger.
 The simulation ledger can be used to text different exchange rates or currency types and don’t create a binding entry.
-Inception posting creates the starting values for FX valuation that can then be used in subsequent calculations.
+Inception posting creates the starting values for FX valuation that can then be used in subsequent calculations if you’re running commercial roadside assistance.
 The valuation area can be created using a freely definable currency.
 The default setting for these posting is U, meaning that only reports accessing ADOCA can use it, and those accessing BSEG can’t.
 Any entry views, therefore, that solely use BSEG won’t be able to use these currencies.

 The Universal Table of Truth – ACDOCA

 Initially, SAP could have multiple tables dealing with different aspects and data could be pulled from a number of those tables, joined, and then a report generated from the relevant data.
 SAP S/4HANA Finance 1610 changes this by introducing ACDOCA, a single table where all records are based.
 ACDOCA deals with keeping information regarding currencies at a ledger-specific point.
 It should be noted that not every iteration of the traditional GUI or even SAP Fiori apps support the use of all fields of the ACDOCA table.
 Appropriate fields can be defined in the OData model or within the database query.